Pupils at Holly Meadows School with Special Needs and Disabilities

 - Quality teaching; all our teachers work to a very high standard and are very aware of the need to ensure that all pupils, with or without special educational needs and disabilities achieve the most they can.

-- Well trained teachers and support staff; all staff have access to up to date training to meet the needs of individual pupils through the Cluster funding mechanism accessed by the school.
+- Well trained teachers and support staff; all staff have access to up to date training to meet the needs of individual pupils through the Local Authority funding mechanism accessed by the school.

-- Access to specialist services; we can refer children to a Speech and Language Therapist, Educational Psychologist, Autism Support Assistant, School Health, Occupational therapy, the Vision or Hearing Impaired Services, School to School Support and a Specialist Learning Support teacher, amongst other specialists.
+- Access to specialist services; we can refer children to a Speech and Language Therapist, Educational Psychologist, Social, Emotional and Mental Health (SEMH) practitioners, Autism Support Assistant, School Health, Occupational Therapy, the Vision or Hearing Impaired Services, School to School Support and a Specialist Learning Support teacher, amongst other specialists.

 Identifying and Supporting Children with SEN-D at Holly Meadows School